Finomnis/zephyr-mcumgr-client/zephyr-mcumgr-python/README.md

 Hello world!
 ```

-The API of `MCUmgrClient` closely follows the one of its [Rust counterpart](https://docs.rs/zephyr-mcumgr/0.0.1/zephyr_mcumgr/client/struct.MCUmgrClient.html).
+The API of `MCUmgrClient` closely follows the one of its [Rust counterpart](https://docs.rs/zephyr-mcumgr/latest/zephyr_mcumgr/client/struct.MCUmgrClient.html).

 ## Performance

 Zephyr's default buffer sizes are quite small and reduce the read/write performance drastically.

 The central most important setting is [`MCUMGR_TRANSPORT_NETBUF_SIZE`](https://github.com/zephyrproject-rtos/zephyr/blob/v4.2.1/subsys/mgmt/mcumgr/transport/Kconfig#L40).
-Its default of 384 bytes is very limiting, both for performance and as limiting factor of large responses, like `os_task_statistics()` or some shell commands.
+Its default of 384 bytes is very limiting, both for performance and as cutoff for large responses, like `os_task_statistics()` or some shell commands.

 Be aware that changing this value also requires an increase of `MCUMGR_TRANSPORT_WORKQUEUE_STACK_SIZE` to prevent overflow crashes.